New Warning On Vaccine Supplies Sparks EU Concern - UrduPoint

 Pfizer said on January 15 that modifications at its Puurs factory were necessary to ramp up vaccine production capacity from mid-February.

-"We believe that Pfizer is currently at fault," Domenico Arcuri, Italy's special commissioner for the pandemic, said in La Stampa newspaper on Saturday, confirming the country planned to pursue legal action against the company.
+"We believe that Pfizer is currently at fault," Domenico Arcuri, Italy's special commissioner for the pandemic, told La Stampa newspaper on Saturday, confirming the country planned to pursue legal action against the company.

 "The 20-percent reduction in Pfizer vaccine supplies is not an estimation, but a sad certainty," he said, adding that Italians' health was not "negotiable".

-French European affairs minister Clement Beaune on Friday called on Pfizer to "honour its commitments."burs-cf/mjs/pvh
+French European Affairs Minister Clement Beaune on Friday called on Pfizer to "honour its commitments",